camdenblatchly/littlelibraries/README.md

 ## Data collection

-Over a two week period in June, I visited 15 plus Somerville-area little libraries.
+Over a two week period in June, I visited 17 Somerville-area little libraries.
 At each library, I used the Libib app to catalog the library's collection by scanning barcodes, if present.